 Understanding what PDH credits are and how they can be accrued and applied can have several positive impacts on career track in certain fields.

-Many professional licenses and certifications require their holders to renew and refresh their skills and knowledge on a yearly basis.
-This time spent studying or training is commonly measured in Professional Development Hours (PDHs) and/or Continuing Education Units (CEUs).
+Many professional licenses and certifications require their holders to renew and refresh their skills and knowledge on a yearly basis and this time spent studying or training is commonly measured in PDH (Professional Development Hours) and/or CEUs (Continuing Education Units).

 For example, Professional Engineers are required by many state licensing boards to attend professional development and continuing education courses on a yearly basis.
 PDHs and CEUs are simply units of measurement meant to track those hours spent learning, or "contact hours".